 Healthy Computer Usage vs. Internet Addiction

-Because computers and the internet are such a common part of everyday function in the lives of most people, many walk a thin line between extensive internet usage and internet addiction.
-While widespread use of the internet may be linked to one’s career or schoolwork, or even one’s ability to stay in touch with loved ones who are far away, internet addiction may constantly be looming as an imminent threat.
+Because computers and the internet are such a standard part of the everyday function in the lives of most people, many walk a thin line between extensive internet usage and internet addiction.
+While widespread use of the internet may be linked to one’s career or schoolwork, or even one’s ability to stay in touch with loved ones who are far away, internet addiction may continuously be looming as an imminent threat.
 So, what is the difference between extensive internet usage and internet addiction?
 The question is best answered by understanding the behaviors that constitute internet addiction:

 - Feelings of euphoria during internet usage can indicate a problem.
 The internet is convenient, and some content within it may be fun or pleasurable, but if the act of using the internet or computer, in general, produces feelings of euphoria, the behavior is likely providing an escape rather than engaging a useful tool for productivity or convenience.